 RM: As I mentioned earlier, I disagree with the sub $10K pricing scenario for battery quality lithium carbonate, and I state, regardless of the pricing today, the industry is going to be facing a day of reckoning in the near future for the lack of investment in new projects capable of producing battery quality lithium chemicals, not spodume concentrate, rather fully integrated lithium chemical production.
-This will, in my view, likely result in a spike in pricing much like what we saw from 2015-18.
+This will likely result in a spike in pricing much like what we saw from 2015-18.

 TCI: I read something in the PEA recommendations about adding a unit which could use direct raw brine, without using the tail brine of the Lanxess bromine operation.
 Is this still an option?

 RM: The LiSTR process is not affected by bromine being present in the brine.
 So yes we are looking at the entire opportunity in south Arkansas which represents a much larger number than what was considered in the PEA